AlbertWhite/site-v2.0/src/data/blogs/designsystem.md

 export { default as Box } from "./components/atoms/Box"
 ```

-then in the project which imports the design system, we can easily import the components by
+then in the project who imports the design system, we can easily import the components by

 ```js
 import { Text, Link, Box } from "exterior-ui-lib"
 ```

-#### 4. Dependencies and files setting in package.json
+#### 4. Manage the Dependencies in package.json

-If the components in design system are already compiled in design system,we don't need to add any dependency in package.json because dependencies like react, react-dom should be in peerDependencies, and other dependencies can be in devDependencies.
+If the components in Design system are already compiled,we don’t need to add any dependency in package.json.
+Dependencies like react, react-dom should be in peerDependencies, and other dependencies can be in devDependencies.

-Then, in the files configuration, we can export only the bundle.js, like
+Then, in the “files” configuration in package.json, we only need bundle.js, so the package.json will be like this:

 ```js
  "files": [